Guadiana, Badajoz: Geography

 Located between the cities of Badajoz (32 km west) and Mérida (32 km east), and next to the Spanish borders with Portugal (47 km west of Elvas); Guadiana is, along with La Albuera, an enclave entirely surrounded by the municipal territory of Badajoz.

 The municipality is part of the Judicial district of Badajoz and has no hamlets.
 The town lies on a plain, rich in canals and rural lands, between the rivers Alcazaba and Guadiana.
 Nearest settlements are Pueblonuevo del Guadiana, Valdelacalzada, Alcazaba, Montijo and Puebla de la Calzada.

 Main sights

 One of the sights of the town is the Catholic church dedicated to María de la Soledad, belonging to the Archdiocese of Mérida-Badajoz.

 Transport

-The town is served by a railway station on the Ciudad Real-Mérida-Badajoz railway, part of an international line that links Madrid with Lisbon.
+The town is served by a railway station, Estación de Guadiana, on the Ciudad Real-Mérida-Badajoz railway, part of an international line that links Madrid with Lisbon.
 It is crossed to the south by the regional road EX-209, and is 18 km far from Badajoz Airport.
-Nearest motorway exit is "Talavera la Real", on the Autovía A-5 Madrid-Badajoz, and is 14 km far.
+The nearest motorway exit is "Talavera la Real" on the Autovía A-5 Madrid-Badajoz, 14 km away.